March 20, 2018

 Now we see what happens to the greatest of all deceivers:

 “And the great dragon was thrown down, that ancient serpent, who is called the devil and Satan, the deceiver of the whole world—he was thrown down to the earth, and his angels were thrown down with him.”
 (Revelation 12:9)

 “…and the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.”
 (Revelation 20:10)

 As we can see when we read the quotes from the Scriptures, God and Allah have different personalities.
 If Satan is the current ruler of the world, and Allah indicates that he is the current ruler, we must be dealing with the same entity.
+Jesus said he is not of this world.
 Also, if Allah is so accepting of deception, and God does not lie, then we are dealing with two different personalities.
 Therefore, it makes sense to conclude that the God of the Bible and the god of the Quran are not the same deity.
-Furthermore, the similarities between Allah and Satan lead us to conclude that they must actually be the same being.
+Furthermore, the similarities between Allah and Satan lead us to conclude that they are the same being.

 Allah cannot be the same god that Christians worship, since Jesus is the only way to the true, ever-living God.
-Research led to a whole plethora of books, articles, debates, and websites about the topic.
-It became necessary to study the Qur’an, hadiths, and other Islamic documents like Reliance of the Traveler and compare them to the Bible.
+Research led to a plethora of books, articles, debates, and websites about the topic.
+It became necessary to study the Quran, hadiths, and other Islamic documents like Reliance of the Traveler and compare them to the Bible.
 This led to the conclusions outlined above.
-The truth becomes even clearer when one also compares Jesus and Mohammad.
+The truth becomes even clearer when one also compares Jesus and Muhammad.

 Please take the time to visit the following sites to confirm what is in this article: